jnozzi/cocoadev.com/markdown/OmniGroup.md

 http://www.omnigroup.com/

 Often referred to simply as Omni.
-Creators of great applications such as General/OmniWeb, General/OmniGraffle and General/OmniDiskSweeper.
-See General/TheOmniGroup.
+Creators of great applications such as OmniWeb, OmniGraffle and OmniDiskSweeper.
+See TheOmniGroup.

-Also creators of open-source extensions and frameworks for General/MacOSX, such as General/OmniAppKit and General/OmniFoundation.
-See General/OmniFrameworks.
+Also creators of open-source extensions and frameworks for MacOSX, such as OmniAppKit and OmniFoundation.
+See OmniFrameworks.